When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 1. Provide Durability

 Aggregate finishes are also more resistant to algae growth, a common problem with other types of finishes.
-While an aggregate finish is costlier than a plaster one, it provides a much tougher and heavy-duty surface and can withstand more weight.
+While an aggregate finish is costlier than a plaster one, it provides a much tougher, heavy-duty surface and can withstand more weight.

 2. Increased Lifespan